 “Okay, I’m sorry.
-I didn’t know that,” Josiah said, although Annie was sure she he listened to her shouting about it a few months ago.
+I didn’t know that,” Josiah said, although Anna was sure she he listened to her shouting about it a few months ago.

 Is that what I’ve become?
 An angry, shouting woman who everyone thinks is a crazy widow?
-Annie huffed.
+Anna huffed.
 She was annoyed not just at the world, but at herself for letting people get the better of her.
 She was better than this.
 She would make this work.

-They got the foal out of the training paddock and returned it (gleefully) to it’s mother, and Josiah slipped into talking about his work.
-She wondered if there was a part of her brother which was lonely.
-Once again, she wondered if it was about time he thought about marrying.
+They got the foal out of the training paddock and returned it (gleefully) to its mother, and Josiah slipped into talking about his work.
+She wondered if there was a part of her brother that was lonely.
+Once again, she wondered if it was about time he thought about marriage.

 “Oh no. Not until I’ve got some good money behind me,” Josiah blushed as red as a strawberry.
-Annie wondered if there was someone who had caught his eye in town.
+Anna wondered if there was someone who had caught his eye in town.

-Before the afternoon had begun to fade, Annie and Josiah turned to see another visitor approaching the ranch.
+Before the afternoon had begun to fade, Anna and Josiah turned towards the main track, see another visitor approaching the ranch.
 Not just one visitor, but two on horseback.

 “Who are they?”
 Josiah asked, shielding his eyes against the harsh sun.

 “I don’t know.”
-Annie had never seen them before.
-One was a round man with an overlarge ten gallon hat, while at his side was another man with a much more rugged look about him.
-Annie spotted the riding chaps and weather-beaten cloak.
+Anna had never seen them before.
+One was a round man with an overlarge ten-gallon hat, while at his side was another man with a much more rugged look about him.
+Anna spotted the riding chaps and weather-beaten cloak.
 The second man was probably older, although that could have been the creases and tan that came from working outside much of the time.

 “Can I help you folks?”
-Annie said, walking slowly to the edge of the fence line.
+Anna said, walking slowly to the edge of the fence line.

-The older, harder man said nothing, but his blue eyes were shrewd as they took in Annie and Josiah, and then flickered to the land around them.
+The older, harder man said nothing, but his blue eyes were shrewd as they took in Anna and Josiah, and then flickered to the land around them.

-“Annie Turner?” the rounder man said.
+“Anna Turner?” the rounder man said.

-“Speaking,” Annie nodded.
+“Speaking,” Anna nodded.

 “Elijah Constable.
-I’m considering moving into Cheyenne this Fall, and I was told that the Turner ranch was for sale,” the man, Mr. Constable said.
-He gave Annie a sympathetic smile, before raising his head to the land beyond her.
+I’m considering moving into Cheyenne this fall, and I was told that the Turner ranch was for sale,” the man, Mr. Constable said.
+He gave Anna a sympathetic smile, before raising his head to the land beyond her.
 “The house is good, if small.
 I can see the near meadows are improved, but there is still much work to be done on the brush out back.”

-The brush where the cougar now lives, Annie glowered.
+The brush where the cougar now lives, Anna glowered.

 “It’s not for sale.
-You were informed wrongly, Mr. Constable.”
+You were wrongly informed, Mr. Constable.”

 “Really?
 I can stretch to $3 an acre.
 Perhaps $350 for the buildings and equipment.
 My agent here will negotiate the livestock fees.

-“$3 an acre! $450 for a story and a half house, two barns and a stable?”
-Annie was shocked.
+“$3 an acre! $450 for a story-and-a-half house, two barns and a stable?”
+Anna was shocked.
 The land was improved.
-Jakob’s family had worked this land for a generation.
-That along would fetch anywhere from $8 to $12 an acre if it was in any other State.
+Jacob’s family had worked this land for a generation.
+That alone would fetch anywhere from $8 to $12 an acre if it was in any other state.

 “I imagine you will be looking at almost $500 dollars all told, my dear.
 That is no small sum in today’s world, I can guarantee you,” Mr. Constable waved a hand at her objection.

 “In today’s world, my ranch would be worth double that Mr. Constable, and that is before you factor in the new railroad.
 Anyway, like I already said—this farm is not for sale!”
-Annie said hotly.
+Anna said hotly.

 The older man—the agent, apparently—had even dared to step his horse a little nearer to get a better view.

-“Annie…” Josiah murmured beside her.
+“Anna…” Josiah murmured beside her.
 He sounded worried.
 Like she was going to blow her top.

 Well, maybe I might!